johannal/SolarSystem/CustomInstrumentsDemo.md

 I'm working on my Solar System exploration app here.
-When it's updating the planetrary data, I've noticed the UI is pretty choppy -- the planets kind of stutter around their orbits.
+I've noticed is pretty choppy when it's updating the planetrary data.
+The planets kind of stutter around their orbits.

 I want to figure out whats going.